-All mythological traditions address the creation of the world in some way.
+All mythological stories and traditions address the creation of the world in some way.
 In fact, creation myths are the most common form of narrative across all civilizations—humans have always struggled with the question of how everything came to be as it is.

 The explanations formulated by historical cultures are exquisitely diverse.
 Mythologists Mircea Eliade and Charles Long have identified five basic thematic categories that most of these tales fit into.
 Though others have proposed alternative systems of categorization, Eliade and Long’s structure provides a simple way to conceptualize the various relationships between humanity and ideas of creation.